akarazhev/ConfluencePublisher/doc/ai/README.md

 - **Frontend**: Angular 20, TypeScript, TailwindCSS
 - **Deployment**: Docker, Docker Compose, Nginx

+## Build and Runtime Requirements

+- The full application (backend and frontend) MUST be buildable and runnable on a host where only Docker and Docker Compose are installed.
+- Local installations of Java, Gradle, Node.js, or Angular CLI MUST NOT be required to build or run the system; they may be used optionally for local development, but containerized workflows are the primary supported path.

 ## Prompt Sequence

 Execute these prompts in order: